infiniflow/infinity/docs/references/pysdk_api_reference.md

 infinity.disconnect()
 ```

-Disconnects the current Infinity client from the Infinity server.
+Disconnects from the Infinity service and releases all associated resources.

-> This method is automatically called when an Infinity client is destructed.
+> This method is automatically called when an Infinity client is deleted.

 ### Returns